-In the JDG Grade 10 course, students will develop decisionmaking skills and digital literacy, as well as customer service, budgeting, and leadership skills.
-Students will explore how to succeed as an entrepreneur and apply for a job.
+In the JDG Grade 10 course, students will develop leadership and decision-making skills, as well as customer service, budgeting, and research skills.
+Students will explore how to succeed as an entrepreneur, research a career and apply for a job.